EndPointCorp/end-point-blog/2024/04/using-razor-templates-to-render-emails-dotnet.md

 This class is straightforward.
 It has a single method, `SendMailAsync`.
 The method receives the email subject, body and recipient within a `MailData` object.
 Then, it uses the conventional MailKit process to send the email: builds the message, sets sender and recipient, sets the body, connects to the server, authenticates, and sends the email.

 For this class to be available at runtime, we need to add it to the Dependency Injection container.
-So, similar to how we did when loading the SMTP server configuration options, we add this line to the `Program.cs` file before the call to `builder.Build();`.
+So, similar to how we did when loading the SMTP server configuration options, we add this line to the `Program.cs` file before the call to `builder.Build()`.

 ```csharp
 builder.Services.AddTransient<Services.IMailer, Services.Mailer>();